 - The Motorola XTS VHF radio has a black antenna.

-- The Motorola ATX XE Dual Band radio has a black antenna and a green impact housing.
+- The Motorola APX XE Dual Band radio has a black antenna and a green impact housing.

 - Dispatches will direct you to the correct talk group/channel.